pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 plot_LOD_inc_QSM(QSMbc,Leaves);
 plot_LOD_az_QSM(QSMbc,Leaves);
 ```
-By default, these functions consider all the generated leaves, but they can be tuned to plot only specific intervals of the structural variables.
+By default, these functions consider all leaves generated on the QSM, but they can be tuned to plot only specific intervals of the structural variables.
 In this tutorial the LOD for inclination and azimuth angles are stationary for the whole tree, so it makes sense to see the orientation histograms of all of the generated leaves.

 ### LSD